EzraSkwarka/CYOA_Helper/src/Assets/GuideToBuildingBooks.md

 There are other special tags you can use in the `text_array`s, see below.

 #### How to I use special html tags in `text_array`?

+[TODO]
+Here I want to restate the `</br>` method from above, talk about spans and how they can be used to style and keep the typing effect, and then talk about making tables like I did with the `help` command